joshwadle/My-solutions-to-precourse/readme.md

 Please read this entire document before getting started on the following sections.

-You'll be going through several readings and tutorials and ultimately submitting several assignments, the most important of which is a short project to be done in Python and SQL.
+You'll be going through several readings and tutorials and ultimately submitting a couple assignments, the most important of which is a short project to be done in Python and SQL.

 Progress through the following sections in any order you'd like.
 Make sure you complete the work in the "Assignment" section of each document.